wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.III.8

 <p class=fip id=p8>
-8.&emsp;Watch carefully and see what it is you are really asking for.
+8. Watch carefully and see what it is you are really asking for.
 <sup>2</sup>Be very honest with yourself in this, for we must hide nothing from each other.
 <sup>3</sup>If you will really try to do this, you have taken the first step toward preparing your mind for the Holy One to enter.
 <sup>4</sup>We will prepare for this together, for once He has come, you will be ready to help me make other minds ready for Him.